top-on/llmask/README.md

 1. Download Large Language Model:

 ```
-asllm download
+llmask download
 ```

 2. Serve downloaded model on your local machine (keep terminal open while serving):

 ```
-asllm serve
+llmask serve
 ```

 3. Transform your own writing style into a different one:

 ```
-$ asllm  transform --input "our sun is shining soo bright on this lecker morning."
+$ llmask transform --input "our sun is shining soo bright on this lecker morning."

 The sun shines very brightly on this lovely morning.
 ```